-Students who earn a grade of A-C (C- through A+) will receive their Certificate of Completion, with the LOC.
-Students with a grade of D+ or lower, or who violate an Attendance Agreement, or who complete only a single semester, will receive a LOC only, no Certificate of Completion.
-Students who fail the course will receive neither.
+Students who earn a letter grade of A, B, and C will receive their Certificate of Completion, with the LOC.
+Students with a grade of or lower, or who violate an Attendance Agreement, or who complete only a single semester, will not receive a LOC or Certificate of Completion.